-East Brighton Food Co-op started operations in May 2019 to bring healthy food and community cooking to Whitehawk, Bristol Estate and Manor Farm through community events workshops and cookery classes.
+East Brighton Food Co-op started operations in May 2019 to bring healthy food and community cooking to Whitehawk, Bristol Estate and Manor Farm through community events, workshops and cookery classes.
 We had to cancel these activities due to the COVID-19 pandemic.
-In March 2020 we sprang into action in support of our community establishing the Emergency Food Hub & kitchens at the Bristol Estate Community Centre and the second, our home of 2 years, the Robert Lodge Community Kitchen, where the local residents have been a huge support; volunteering to cook, clean, keep the stores in order, deliver, and being altogether amazing.
+In March 2020 we sprang into action in support of our community establishing the Emergency Food Hub & kitchens; the first kitchen at the Bristol Estate Community Centre and the second, our home of 2 years, the Robert Lodge Community Kitchen, where the local residents have been a huge support; volunteering to cook, clean, keep the stores in order, deliver, and being altogether amazing.

-If you would like to volunteer for cooking, delivering or admin please contact us on Facebook messenger or email firstname.lastname@example.org
+If you would like to volunteer for cooking, delivering, admin or anything else please contact: email@example.com